 Further, I am reasonably fit.
 Earlier in the year, I had ridden 100 miles on my bicycle in less than 8 hours.
 I had run a 10K in less than an hour; and the next day, I hiked over 10 miles on Widow’s Creek Trail, a steep trail in North Carolina.
 However, if Widow’s Creek Trail (rated as a 5 in difficulty on a scale of 1 to 5, and considered strenuous) were transplanted to the Alps, it would likely be considered an easy path.

 Still, we had no idea that Alpine hiking would involve long steep ascents and even steeper descents, often over rocky paths near sheer cliffs that required careful selection of every step.
 And we would not guess that the distances presented in field notes were most likely rough guesses or perhaps as the crow flies.
 A 10-mile day in the brochure, for example, was recorded as an 18-mile, 467-story walk in the Health app of my iPhone6.

 Now, I should also mention that I conducted research as best I could but didn’t uncover details that could have been useful to our planning and preparation.
 Many of my Google searches landed me on pages referencing climbing Mont Blanc in a technical sense, not hiking or trekking.

 Still, I realized that there was likely more to know.
-I anticipated that there would be surprises in our trip.
-But I didn’t know the the precise types of problems I would encounter.
+I anticipated that there would be surprises on our trip.
+But I didn’t know the precise types of problems I would encounter.
 I just knew that there is nothing like firsthand experience for true understanding.

 However, there were many pleasant surprises.
 These included:

-- Ready availability of drinking water at nearly every hotel, village, and stop along the way
+- The ready availability of drinking water at nearly every hotel, village, and stop along the way

 - Outdoor picnicking and dining with magnificent views